Distribution Grid Monitoring Based on Widely Available Smart Plugs: Related Work

-To evaluate the state of the distribution grid, multiple articles identify accurate voltage measurements at different nodes in the distribution grid as an important prerequisite~\cite{fatima_review_2020,andreas_abart_power_2011}.
-The p.u.
-(Per Unit) value describes the factor between the real voltage and the nominal voltage.
-There are different standards, defining the minimum and maximum p.u. values for different countries.
-For example, a p.u. of 0.9 to 1.1 is set as the permissible voltage variations in the standard EN-50160.
-Therefore, to evaluate the hosting capacity for PV systems in a part of the distribution grid, the minimum and maximum p.u. levels occurring within a predefined period need to be known and thus voltage measurements are needed.
+To assess the state of the distribution grid, several articles identify accurate voltage measurements at different nodes in the distribution grid as an important prerequisite~\cite{fatima_review_2020,andreas_abart_power_2011}.
+The p.u. (per unit) value describes the factor between the real voltage and the nominal voltage.
+There are different standards that define the minimum and maximum p.u. values for different countries.
+For example, the EN-50160 standard specifies a p.u. of 0.9 to 1.1 as the permissible voltage variation.
+Therefore, to evaluate the hosting capacity for PV systems in a part of the distribution grid, the minimum and maximum p.u. levels that occur within a predefined period of time need to be known, and thus voltage measurements are needed.\\

-In the past, the lack of measurement hardware in the distribution grid lead to the exploration of simulations based on sparse measurement data and pseudo measurements~\cite{dahale_sparsity_2020,primadianto_review_2017,akrami_sparse_2022}.
-Others increased the observability of the distribution grid by integrating smart meter data into a state estimation~\cite{wang_review_2019,khan_smart_2022,alimardani_using_2014,jia_state_2013}.
-This enables the generation of a forecasts~\cite{quilumba_using_2015,samarakoon_use_2011} or the detection and localization of faults in the grid~\cite{trindade_low_2017,araujo_decision_2019}.
-Furthermore, network topology reduction techniques can be applied to carry out a grid state estimation with a limited number of smart meters~\cite{khan_smart_2022}.
-To increase the accuracy of the state estimation in~\cite{alimardani_using_2014}, the non-synchronized measurements of multiple smart meters are filtered and only the latest measurements are included.
-Compared to a state estimation in which it is assumed that all smart meter measurements are recorded at the same time, the proposed methodology is more accurate~\cite{alimardani_using_2014}.

-Using the advanced metering infrastructure (AMI) already present in the distribution grid saves costs and expenditures at the expense of the actuality of the data~\cite{sanchez_observability_2017} and consequently the accuracy of the grid state estimation at the present time.
-The lack of measurement hardware also leads to inaccurate load modeling of the distribution grid transformer.
-To calculate load profiles of the transformer and determine whether new loads could overload the current hardware, AMI can be included in the analysis~\cite{lo_transformational_2014}.
-The installation of monitoring devices at all transformers could solve this problem as well but is not cost-effective.
-To enhance the grid model and more accurately estimate the transformer peak load, multiple other information sources like temperature, geographic, customer, and facility management data can also be included.
-The near real-time optimization of the distribution network with smart grid technology is identified as a substantial improvement for the efficient operation of the grid~\cite{lo_transformational_2014}.